Ebi2626/drone-swarm-simulation/README.md

 ## Technologies
 - python 3.10 - main language of the project - version determined by main library of the project (gym-pybullet-drones)
-- numpy
+- numpy - for fast calculations
-- matplotlib
+- matplotlib - for plots
-- pandas
+- pandas - for data analytics
-- scipy
+- scipy - for scientific calculations
-- hydra-core
+- hydra-core - for configuration management
-- jupyter
+- jupyter - for notebooks
-- pytest
+- pytest - for testing
-- pip
+- pip - package manager
+    - gym-pybullet-drones - framework for simulation

+## Installation
+1. Download this repository
+2. Ensure you have Conda on your OS
+3. Enter to the project eg. `cd ~/drone-swarm-simulation`
+4. Dowload dependencies with conda: `conda env create -f environment.yml`

+## Run simulation
+1. Enter environment with `conda activate drone-swarm-env`
+2. Call experiment eg. from gym-pybullet-drones `python3 ~miniconda3/envs/drone-swarm-env/lib/python3.10/site-packages/gym_pybullet_drones/examples/learn.py`
+3. Check results in the `/results`